 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
 And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.

 dpineschi [at] jessup [dot] edu

 David has become an advocate for Christ-centered higher education at WJU where he loves to serve our President’s Circle Members, WJU partners and students.
 On a personal note, David is an avid 49ers fan and loves to spend time with his family.
-This summer he is excited to enter into another new chapter in his life as he will be getting married to his fiancé, Gina.
+In the summer of 2014 he entered into an exciting new chapter of his life when married his Fiancé, Gina.